ichoosetoaccept/copier-uv-bleeding/docs/work.md

 As seen in the previous section, you can use the `release` command to publish new versions of the Python package.

-Usually, just before running `make release version=x.y.z`, you run `make changelog` to update the changelog and use the newly added version as the argument to `make release`.
+Usually, just before running `poe release version=x.y.z`, you run `poe changelog` to update the changelog and use the newly added version as the argument to `make release`.

-For example, if after running `make changelog`, the diff shows a new `0.5.1` entry in the changelog, you must release this exact same version with `make release version=0.5.1`.
+For example, if after running `poe changelog`, the diff shows a new `0.5.1` entry in the changelog, you must release this exact same version with `poe release version=0.5.1`.

 The `release` action does several things, in this order: